 So everyone should be concerned about this.

-But this goes back to a federal statute, and the federal EAC years ago basically said the states couldn't require that, or it's not required to prove citizenship.
+But this goes back to a federal statute, and the federal EAC years ago basically said the states couldn't require that or it's not required to prove citizenship.

-So really what has to happen is either Congress needs to pass a law that says you have to prove citizenship even in federal elections, um, or alternatively, the the federal EAC needs to make a decision because it's really an administrative rule.
+So really what has to happen is either Congress needs to pass a law that says you have to prove citizenship even in federal elections, or alternatively, the federal EAC needs to make a decision because it's really an administrative rule.

 You've got this administrative state unelected bureaucrats that basically are putting in provisions, including that states cannot require proof of citizenship.